scriptrdotio/howto/architecture/solution_architect_booklet.md

 This document is thus aimed at providing answers to the most common questions we encounter, and is structured as follows:

-- First section is a short discussion on the different [configuations](./environment_configurations.md) you can have on scriptr.io
+- First section is a short discussion on the different scriptr.io [configurations](./environment_configurations.md) that are provided by default
 - Second section will tackle questions around the [development life-cycle](./development_life_cycle.md)
 - Third section will describe how to implement some of the most [common architecture patterns](./scriptr_solution_architect_document.md#architecture-patterns) with scriptr.io
 - Fourth section will discuss [scalability](./scriptr_solution_architect_document.md#scalability)